-If you are a nonresident of Kansas but are stationed in Kansas due to military orders, you must file a Kansas return if you (or your spouse if filing jointly) received income from Kansas sources.
+If you are a nonresident of Kansas but are stationed in Kansas due to military orders, you must file a Kansas return if you received income from Kansas sources.
 Only income from Kansas sources is used to determine the Kansas income tax due for nonresident military service members.
-Nonresident service members will subtract out the amount of their military compensation on Schedule S, line A13 (see instructions on page 23).
+Nonresident service members will subtract out the amount of their military compensation on Schedule S, line A13.